Mean-field interaction of Brownian occupation measures, I: uniform tube property of the Coulomb functional: Super-exponential estimate: Proof of Theorem

 \section{Super-exponential estimate: Proof of Theorem \ref{superexp}}

-We will prove Theorem \ref{superexp} in a succession of five lemmas.
 For any $x\in \R^3$ we will denote by $\P_x$ the Wiener measure for the Brownian motion $W=(W_t)_{t\geq 0}$ starting at $x$ and by $\E_x$ the corresponding expectation and we continue to write $\P_0=\P$ and $\E_0=\E$.
+First we turn to the proof of Proposition~\ref{expmomLambda}, which follows from the following lemma.